tiago-ecrop/paymob-react-oman/README.md

   <img src="https://img.shields.io/badge/License-MIT-blue.svg?style=flat-square" alt="License">
 </p>

-Paymob React 💳 is a package designed to simplify online payment integration with Paymob services in React applications.
-This package provides easy-to-use functions for starting card and wallet payment processes.
+Paymob React 💳 is a lightweight package designed to streamline online payment integration with Paymob services.
+It's built using React and TypeScript, providing a seamless development experience for incorporating secure payment functionality into your web applications.

 ## Installation 🔨